teen girl relaxing on couch

-Outpatient Psychology Fellowship
+Outpatient Psychology Residency

 General description

-• Wasatch Canyons Campus, Salt Lake City, UT
+• Taylorsville Hospital, Salt Lake City, UT

-• Applications due: Monday, December 2, 2024
+• Applications due: December 1, 2025

-• Start date: Monday, September 8, 2025
+• Start date: September 7, 2026

-This is a full-time, benefits eligible, child and adolescent psychology postdoctoral fellowship position with a stipend of $55,000.
+This is a full-time, benefits eligible, child and adolescent psychology postdoctoral resident position with a stipend of $55,000.
 This is a one-year position that includes completing psychological evaluations with patients ages 3-18 across the service line (generally between 60-70 evaluations per year) and facilitating psychotherapeutic interventions in the outpatient setting.
-The fellowship therefore provides opportunity for further development of psychological testing skills across multiple levels of care; these assessments focus on diagnostic clarification and treatment planning--ADHD, Autism Spectrum Disorder and other developmental conditions, behavioral disturbance, cognitive/learning problems, case conceptualization.
+The residency therefore provides opportunity for further development of psychological testing skills across multiple levels of care; these assessments focus on diagnostic clarification and treatment planning--ADHD, Autism Spectrum Disorder and other developmental conditions, behavioral disturbance, cognitive/learning problems, case conceptualization.
 Treatment interventions in the outpatient clinic involve patients ages 3-18 with a wide range of developmental (e.g., autism spectrum disorder) and mental health (anxiety, depression, ADHD, behavioral disturbance, trauma) presentations through a team-based care model (trauma, parenting, CBT, DBT, testing).
-If desired, fellows are able to co-lead one of several available treatment groups (e.g., mindfulness groups, anxiety and/or depression skills groups, parenting classes), or develop and lead a group according to clinic need and fellow interest.
+If desired, residents are able to co-lead one of several available treatment groups (e.g., mindfulness groups, anxiety and/or depression skills groups, parenting classes), or develop and lead a group according to clinic need and resident interest.
 There is also an opportunity to serve as a member of our outpatient DBT team, including providing individual and family therapy, as well as co-lead a DBT multifamily skills group.
 Telehealth will likely remain a component of the program for a portion of psychotherapy cases.

-On the child and adolescent day treatment units, our postdoctoral fellow has the opportunity to consult with a multidisciplinary team, participate in case conferences to aid in treatment and educational planning for patients, and work with day treatment teachers and outside schools regarding school accommodations.
-The fellow will be involved in didactic trainings and seminars, supervision of students in psychotherapy, and there are also opportunities to participate in various training activities associated with our APA-accredited internship program.
+On the child and adolescent day treatment units, our postdoctoral resident has the opportunity to consult with a multidisciplinary team, participate in case conferences to aid in treatment and educational planning for patients, and work with day treatment teachers and outside schools regarding school accommodations.
+The resident will be involved in didactic trainings and seminars, supervision of students in psychotherapy, and there are also opportunities to participate in various training activities associated with our APA-accredited internship program.

 Minimum qualifications